chinapedia/wikipedia.abstract.en/Page/Puritans.md

 Ecclesiology

-Catalogue_of_Sects.GIF with a _Catalogue of Sects_, 1647.]]
+with a _Catalogue of Sects_, 1647.]]
 While the Puritans were united in their goal of furthering the English Reformation, they were always divided over issues of ecclesiology and church polity, specifically questions relating to the manner of organizing congregations, how individual congregations should relate with one another and whether established national churches were scriptural.
 On these questions, Puritans divided between supporters of episcopal polity, presbyterian polity and congregational polity.

 The episcopalians (known as the prelatical party) were conservatives who supported retaining bishops if those leaders supported reform and agreed to share power with local churches.
 They also supported the idea of having a Book of Common Prayer, but they were against demanding strict conformity or having too much ceremony.
 In addition, these Puritans called for a renewal of preaching, pastoral care and Christian discipline within the Church of England.